Revlon Avoided Bankruptcy (NYSE:REV)

 A serious problem for Revlon is that they have way too much debt.
 Even in normal periods, the total net debt to EBITDA has been extremely high.
 In 2019, Revlon had a total net debt/EBITDA of 11.6x ($266.1 million EBITDA and $3.0921 billion net debt) and in 2018, the ratio was 13.0x ($237.9 EBITDA and $3.0851 billion net debt).

 Some of their products have very loyal customers and are the number one in certain products lines.
-To maintained customers they need to frequently refresh their marketing and advertising, which can be a challenge when their competitors are doing the same.
+To maintain customers, they need to frequently refresh their marketing and advertising, which can be a challenge when their competitors are doing the same.
 They are also positioned to serve all age groups and mid to lower income levels.
 They do not really serve the extremely high-end consumer.
 Their very diverse portfolio of brand names makes the company an interesting investment, if you could just ignore the high debt.

 Revlon 6.25% 2024 Unsecured Notes

 Some investors may buy Revlon stock or call options as a way to play the potential gain from Covid-19 vaccines, but I have a different suggestion.
 The Revlon 6.25% 8/1/2024 unsecured notes (CUSIP 761519BD8) offer an interesting way to get interest income and potential for capital gains.
 These notes currently yield 28.4% at the price of 22 and the yield to maturity is 62.5%.
 My time period ignores the maturity factor of these notes.
 I am focused on just the next 12-18 months.
-(Note: for those who are actually looking at the 2024 maturity date, they need to factor in a 91 day springing date prior to August 1, 2024 for BrandCo debt, if more than $100 million notes are still outstanding.)
+(Note: for those who are actually looking at the 2024 maturity date, they need to factor in a 91-day springing date prior to August 1, 2024, for BrandCo debt, if more than $100 million notes are still outstanding.)

 Three Year Price Chart 6.25% 8/1/2024 Unsecured Notes